gvwilson/sdxpy/src/binary-storage/index.md

 Speed
 :   Adding the integers 34 and 56 is a single machine operation.
-    Adding the values represented by the strings `"34"` and `"56"` is dozens.
+    Adding the values represented by the strings `"34"` and `"56"` is dozens;
-    FIXME: exercise
+    we'll explore this in the exercises.
     Most programs that read and write text files convert the values in those files into binary data using something like the `int` or `float` functions,